hibikir/engineering-blog/_posts/2015-05-16-implicits-futures.md

   val role = grabber.rawRole(employee)
   val bigEmployee = EmployeeWithRole(employee.id,employee.name,role)

-which will be holding up our thread until the entire calculation is made. callers better be careful!
+This is procedural programming.
+It holds up the calling thread until the entire calculation is made.
+Be careful about doing this in a web application or an event thread in a native UI toolkit.

-The asynchronous methods return instantly, and we can do operations with them, for instance
+The asynchronous methods return instantly, and we can keep right on defining what to do with the value once the Future has it.

 val role :Future[Role] = grabber.employee(200L).flatMap(e => grabber.role(e))